Child Dislocated Shoulder

 What should I not do?

-- It is important to avoid putting your shoulder into any extreme positions for the first several weeks following your injury
+- It is important to avoid putting your shoulder into any extreme positions for the first several weeks after your injury

 Will I be followed up?